 The Politics of Nomination

-Even if the president finds a candidate with the desired outlook on important issues, those issues might come into conflict with the majority in the Senate.
+Even if the president finds a candidate with the desired outlook on important issues, those issues might conflict with the majority in the Senate.
 If the Senate is ruled by the opposing party, the president will have a difficult time getting a confirmation on a nominee with radical views.
 If the president's party controls the Senate, it will be much easier to confirm a nominee with views in line with that party, but it could still have a political cost in terms of public approval.

-The political leaning of the outgoing justice plays a role in the politics of nomination as well.
-If a retiring justice is a political liberal, Senate liberals might fight a conservative candidate tooth and nail in order not to lose a seat on the Court that supports their ideology.
+The political leaning of the outgoing justice typically plays a role in the politics of nomination, as well.
+If a retiring justice is a political liberal, Senate liberals might fight a conservative candidate tooth and nail in order not to lose a seat on the court that supports their ideology.
 In that case, the president might do better to nominate a moderate candidate.
 If the outgoing justice is a conservative, however, the Senate liberals might accept a conservative appointment as maintaining the status quo.

 Still, as we'll find out in the next section, there's no guarantee that the judges the president does appoint will vote the way he or she thinks they will.